inianantony/jmeter/README.md

 7. Right Click on the Thread Group and validate the test.

 To record a HTTPS site, import the Jmeter's certificate from the `bin` folder to the Trusted Authorities in browser.

+## Using CSV data set

+Add a CSV Data set config and browse the login.csv file, to import the csv data.
+Set the variable names as `USERNAME,PASSWORD` and set false to Recycle on EOF and set true to Stop thread on EOF.
+Update the login request parameters as ${USERNAME}, and ${PASSWORD}.
+Change the number of threads to 3 in the Thread group and run the test.
+The different user credentials from the csv is taken and passed to server.

+## Post Processor

+Add a CSV selector extractor post processor under the login POST request and give the name as `BOOK_URL` , CSS selector expression as `div[class*="single-product"] div a` and attribute as `href`.
+0 to pick a random elem,ent and 9999 for default value.
+Now the `${BOOK_URL}` can be used instead of hardcoded URL.